 Research Interests: I am interested in understanding how new morphological features develop and evolve to create the amazing diversity of forms we see in nature.
 Variations in morphology during evolution are the result of changes in regulatory programs during development.
 Thus, I want to focus on gene interactions specifically in the development of wing color patterns of Heliconius butterflies.
 My work should provide insights to understand what changes in developmental gene regulatory networks contribute to the formation of new phenotypes.

-I am interested in microbial symbiosis and understanding the chemical interactions and the underlying co-evolution that occurs between a host (in particular insects) and their microbial partners.
+Research Interests: I am interested in microbial symbiosis and understanding the chemical interactions and the underlying co-evolution that occurs between a host (in particular insects) and their microbial partners.
 I received my BS and MS in Microbiology from the University of Arizona under the tutelage of Patricia Stock studying the tripartite symbiosis between insects, insect pathogenic nematodes and their mutualistic bacterial partners.

 Research Interests: I am broadly interested in examining the effects of pesticides, pathogens and nutrition on pollinator health.
 I received my B.S. from the University of Massachusetts – Amherst where I conducted and assisted with research in above- and belowground plant-insect interactions in cucumber (Cucumis sativus) and population dynamics in hemlock woolly adelgid and winter moth.
 For my M.S. at Cornell University, I would like to continue studying aspects of pollinator health under the supervision of Dr. Scott McArt and Dr. Brian Nault.
 I am particularly interested in understanding the effects of land management and practices on bumble bee performance across different landscapes.